perfectspr/llm-leaderboard/results/openchat.md

 The 5 students buy 5*1=5 candy bars.
 The 5 students buy 5*2=10 bags of chips.
 The 5 candy bars cost 5*2=10 dollars.
 The 10 bags of chips cost 10*0.5=5 dollars.
 The students need 10+5=15 dollars.
 The answer is 15

 ### Received Answer
-To find out how much money the 5 students will need in total, we first need to calculate the cost for one student and then multiply that by the number of students.
+To find out how much money the 5 students need in total, we need to calculate the cost of the items each student wants and then multiply that by the number of students.

-For one student, the cost is as follows:
+Each student wants:
-- 1 candy bar costs $2
+1 candy bar at $2 each = $2
-- 2 bags of chips cost 2 * $0.50 = $1
+2 bags of chips at $0.50 each = 2 * $0.50 = $1

-So the total cost for one student is $2 (candy bar) + $1 (chips) = $3.
+So the total cost per student is:
+$2 (candy bar) + $1 (chips) = $3

-Now we multiply the cost per student by the number of students (5) to find the total cost for all 5 students:
+Now we need to multiply this by the number of students (5):
-$3 (cost per student) * 5 (number of students) = $15.
+$3 per student * 5 students = $15

-Therefore, the 5 students will need a total of $15 to buy 1 candy bar and 2 bags of chips each.
+Therefore, the 5 students will need a total of $15 in order to buy their desired items from the snack machine.
 ***
 ### Math 6
 Three numbers are in the ratio 2 : 3 : 5 and their average is 50.
 The largest number is ?